 It’s never too soon to start planning for the future, but it can be disastrous for the children you leave behind if you don’t have an estate plan in place when you die.
 The Law Office of David W. Foley should be at the top of your list of attorneys to contact in Southern California for estate planning services.

 California estate planning attorney, David Foley and staff, specialize in all areas of estate planning.
 Our legal team is very knowledgeable when it comes to California laws with regards to estate planning.
 We can guide you through probate, creating trusts, wills, power of attorney documents, and more.

-Call our office to schedule a free consultation with one of our living trust attorneys in San Diego, CA.Schedule your FREE Consultation
+Call our office to schedule a free consultation with one of our living trust attorneys in San Diego, CA.Schedule your Consultation